 How do you build a team of advocates?

-- Exceptional Family Member Program: Your installation Exceptional Family Member Program Military Family Support Center and Military OneSource can assist with finding person-centered planning facilitators and resources.
-Although facilitators and related resources will most likely come with a fee, a consultation with your installation Exceptional Family Member Program or Military OneSource is free.
-Call 800-342-9647 to speak with a consultant and be connected to experts on a wide range of topics relevant to families with special needs including education, independent living and more.
+- Exceptional Family Member Program: Your installation Exceptional Family Member Program Family Support provider and Military OneSource can assist with finding person-centered planning facilitators and resources.
+Although facilitators and related resources will most likely come with a fee, a consultation with your installation EFMP Family Support provider or Military OneSource is free.
+Find your local EFMP Family Support provider or call 800-342-9647 to speak with a Military OneSource special needs consultant and be connected to experts on a wide range of topics relevant to families with special needs, including education, independent living and more.

 - University Centers for Excellence in Developmental Disabilities: A Center for Excellence is another great resource for finding person-centered planning facilitators.
 To locate a center in your state, visit the Administration for Community Living website.